JML

 Documentation

-The OpenJML user guide is part of the download, but is also available here.
-There is also an online user guide.
-These documents are works in progress.
+The OpenJML user guide is part of the download, but is also available here (as pdf) and as html (or as one frame-less HTML page).
+There is also an online quick-start user guide.

 Command-line tool

-The OpenJML command line tool can be downloaded from here.
+The OpenJML command line tool can be downloaded as a tar.gz file or a zip file.

 Eclipse plug-in